-1. A computer keyboard key (shown right) that usually shares the same key as Pause.
+1. Sometimes abbreviated as Br, the Break key is a computer keyboard key (shown right) that usually shares the same key as Pause.
 It enables a user to break the computer from a pause or other halted state.
 To use the break function, you may either press the break key alone, or press CTRL at the same time as the break key.
 For example, pressing the Pause key stops the computer as it boots, pressing it again, breaks out of that pause.

 2. A command line command used within Microsoft operating systems that enable or disables the ability to send breaks.
 See the break command page for further information.